s-ifti/kinesis-analytics-sample-cars/Readme.md

 ### Flink sample using Cars

-This maven project implements a simple Flink app processing Cars input dataset.
+This maven project implements a simple Flink based app for processing a sample cars dataset.
-You will need to use an IAM role that allows publishing cloudwatch metric, as this sample app uses a cloudwatch metric sink to write avg speed of car seen within last 30 seconds.
-(Metric is written within namespace KDA/MyFlink/Events)

 ### Build (Locally)